nuxt/awesome/README.md

  - [buefy-shop](https://buefy-shop.now.sh/) - Sample shop, open source, built with Nuxt, Stripe, Firebase, Bulma and Serverless Functions.
  - [DBAdventure](https://github.com/DBAdventure/web) - Simple PHP and VueJs game where players embody a Dragon Ball character.
  - [NuxtDoc by Storyblok](https://github.com/storyblok/nuxtdoc) - The setup to build beautiful documentation with Nuxt and Storyblok deployed on Netlify for everyone - for Free.
+ - [wandsworth.town](https://wandsworth.town) - Wandsworth Town Business Improvement District (BID) puts businesses at the heart of what we do; shaping the future of Wandsworth Town.
 > Please don't hesitate to make a PR if you have more resources to share.

 ## License